-For the purposes of these regulations "active" and "actively competing" are defined as the rider riding on track, or attempting torepair/restart the machine, or to rejoin the track or return to pit lane.
+For the purposes of these regulations "active" and "actively competing" are defined as the rider riding on track, or attempting to repair/restart the machine, or to rejoin the track or return to pit lane with the machine in a condition fit to rejoin the track.

-The FIM WSBK Stewards will be the sole judge of whether a rider is actively competing, and no appeal is possible against the FIM WSBK Stewards' decision.
+The FIM WSBK Stewards will be the sole judge of whether a rider is actively competing including the condition of the machine and no appeal is possible against the FIM WSBK Stewards' decision.